BarbyKelly/blog/README.md

 - Resources app displayed only one resource at a time.
 With tutor's guidance to add for loop, all of the resources were displayed.

 - Images for blog articles showed up on the Home page as expected.
-Once site user clicked on the article, default image was displayed instead.
+Once site user clicked on the article, placeholder image was displayed instead.

+### Known Bugs

 # Deployment